PBS for pharmacists

 When entering data, make sure:

-- the correct prescriber number and date of prescribing are entered when dispensing
+- the correct prescriber number and date of prescribing are entered when dispensing, and

 When closing a claim through your Prescription Dispensing Software, make sure: